Terms and conditions for our Devon eco lodges and cottage accommodation

 By borrowing a farm bike, you agree to abide by the following simple house rules:

-- Because of the covid 19 situation, we strongly advise you to bring your own helmets.
+- We strongly advise you to bring your own helmets.
 We have a few to lend out, but not all sizes.
 Children in particular should be wearing well-fitting helmets, especially if they are racing around up and down the driveway.

 - You ride at your own risk.
 Before you ride off, please check the bike over, including the brakes, the chain and the tyres.
 We fix problems we know about, but someone else may have forgotten to tell us what went wrong.